impleotv/sky-view-release/README.md

-## Getting the license
+## Uploading license

-To obtain a license, please contact ImpleoTV support and provide the Node Info string, which can be found in the License dialog.
+To upload your license, use the application’s user interface — either drag and drop the license file into the designated area, or click “Select file” to browse and choose the license file manually.

 ![License upload](./images/server-config-license-upload.png)

 ---